coderabbitai/coderabbit-docs/docs/tools/rubocop.md

 ## Configuration

 Rubocop uses a YAML style configuration file.
+We look for the following files anywhere in the repository:

 - `.rubocop.yml`
+- `.rubocop.yaml`

 CodeRabbit will use the default settings based on the profile selected if no config file is found.